sathiyamoorthy/sathiyamoorthy.github.io/_posts/2016-07-23-mongodb-replication.md

 #####STEP 8 : (on primary server)
 We are ready to popup a heartbeat to secondary server and arbitery server.
-Open arbiter server's mongod.conf file and make it "journal : enabled : false".
+Open arbiter server mongod.conf file and make it "journal : enabled : false".

 	> rs.add("<secondary-server-ip>:<secondary-server-port>")
 	> rs.addArb("<arbiter-server-ip>:<arbiter-server-ip>")